Mya (singer): Early life

+Mýa studied tapes of Tony Award winner Savion Glover until she learned his routines and then joined the group T.W.A.
+(Tappers With Attitude).
+She was solo before heading to New York to study with Glover in a residency with the Dance Theater of Harlem.
+Soon after, she earned a reputation for improvisation and Glover gave her a solo spot during a Kennedy Center performance.

+Mýa subsequently appeared on BET's Teen Summit and began to teach dance to children when she was 14.
+She also had taken violin lessons since the fourth grade.
+Her strict upbringing emphasized the value of school and working hard to get good grades.
+When her father first heard her sing, he had her record demo tapes and took them to a club where he was playing.
+There he met A. Haqq Islam, President and CEO of University Music.
+Islam agreed to come to Mýa's home, where she sang him two En Vogue songs.
+Impressed with her audition, Islam signed her to a deal via his label and negotiated a distribution deal through Interscope Records.

+After graduating from Eleanor Roosevelt High School in Greenbelt, Maryland at 16, she enrolled in the University of Maryland in speech communications.
+Mýa left college after one semester to focus on preparing her debut album.

 Career

 1996–1999: Debut with Mya

-After signing with major label Interscope Records, Mya spent the next two years recording her debut studio album.
-Using his connections, Islam was able to hire an elite team of collaborators to work with her, including Missy Elliott, Babyface, Diane Warren, Dru Hill, Darryl Pearson and Silkk Tha Shocker, while the staff at Interscope had envisioned to market Mya as their main female R&B artist, competing with fellow teen singers Aaliyah, Brandy and Monica.
+After signing with Interscope Records, Mýa spent the next two years recording her debut studio album.
+Islam hired a team of collaborators to work with her including Missy Elliott, Babyface, Diane Warren, Dru Hill, Darryl Pearson and Silkk Tha Shocker, while the staff at Interscope had envisioned to market Mýa as their main female R&B artist, competing with fellow teen singers Aaliyah, Brandy Norwood and Monica.
 Released in April 1998 to generally favorable reviews, Mya peaked at number 29 on the US Billboard 200 and sold 1.4 million copies domestically.
 It received a platinum certification by the Recording Industry Association of America (RIAA), denoting shipments to US retailers of over 1,000,000 units.
 In total, the album sold two million copies worldwide.
 Mya yielded three successful singles, including her debut single, "It's All About Me" featuring fellow R&B singer Sisqó, which became a top-ten hit on the US Billboard Hot 100, as well as "Movin' On" and "My First Night with You".